-How the Fairy got on the top of the Christmas Tree
+How the Fairy Got on the Top of the Christmas Tree

-A cautionary tale about how traditions start.
+A Cautionary Tale about how traditions start

 It was beginning to look a lot like Christmas.
 Snow lay all about, drifts and drifts of it blocking the outhouse door, hiding the paths.
 Everywhere you looked it was glare, and slipperiness.
 Santa Claus turned from the window and growled.
 Nearby, an elf, hearing Santa started, dropping a delicate gift.
-Santa sighed.

 The doorbell rang (again), another damn elf turning up for work.
 They had been ringing the bell all day, why hadn't he placed the door handle lower.
 Damned Handerfun Consultants.
 He let the elf in and turned back to his workshop.